nemracw/restaurant_list_A6/README.md

 ![Search](https://github.com/nemracw/restaurant_list/blob/main/public/image/searchSuccess.png)

 ## Features
-* Users can check the rating of all restaurant in the main page of website;
+* Users can check the rating of all restaurant in the main page of website.
-* Users can search the restaurants by keywords;
+* Users can search the restaurants by keywords.
 * Users can check the detailed information of each restaurant.
 * Website provides direct link which helps user to prompt check the restaurant location through google map.